Corporate Governance

 The principal functions of the Board are to:

 The Board meets at least twice a year to review and deliberate on the key activities and business strategies of the Group, including reviewing and approving acquisitions and financial performance, and to endorse the release of the interim and annual results.
+The Board is free to seek clarification and information from the Management on all matters within their purview.
 Ad hoc meetings are held as and when circumstances require, such as to address significant transactions or issues.
 Where physical meetings are not possible, timely communication with members of the Board and Board Committees can be achieved through electronic means and circulation of written resolutions for approval by the Board or relevant Board Committees.
-The Company’s Bye-Laws provides for Directors to participate in Board by means of teleconference, video-conferencing and visual equipment
+The Company’s Bye-Laws allow the Directors to participate in the Board meeting by means of teleconference, video-conferencing and visual equipment.

 To assist the Board in fulfilling its responsibilities, the Management provides the Board with management reports containing complete, adequate and timely information prior to Board meetings and as and when the need arises.
 Papers containing relevant background or explanatory information required to support the decision-making process, are prepared for each Board meeting and are normally circulated in advance of the meeting.